ddurgoji/used-cars-price-prediction/README.md

 Due to rising inflation in united states, People have less money to spend and this has caused used car demand to go up even higher.
 For consumer its very important to get a good quality car for the money they spend and its very important for Car dealership to build their inventory with good cars which helps them in increasing their revenue and also increase customer satisfaction.

-In this project, i am trying to build new regression models which helps in predicting used car prices and provide some insights to car dealership on what features customers value more.
+In this project, i am trying to build various regression models which helps in predicting used car prices with high accuracy and provide some insights to car dealership on what features customers value more and drives the car prices high.

 #### Data Understanding
 * Read CSV Dataset using Pandas.